-- Create the nas-deploy.yaml file with the following content.
+- Create the nas-deploy.yaml file and copy the following content to the file.

 apiVersion: apps/v1 kind: Deployment metadata: name: nas-static labels: app: nginx spec: replicas: 1 selector: matchLabels: app: nginx template: metadata: labels: app: nginx spec: containers: - name: nginx image: nginx ports: - containerPort: 80 volumeMounts: - name: nas1 mountPath: "/data" volumes: - name: "nas1" flexVolume: driver: "alicloud/nas" options: server: "0cd8b4a576-grs79.cn-hangzhou.nas.aliyuncs.com" path: "/k8s" vers: "3" options: "nolock,tcp,noresvport"

-- Run the following command to create pods:
+- Run the following command to create a pod:

 kubectl apply -f nas-deploy.yaml